srl-labs/containerlab/docs/manual/topo-def-file.md

       kind: srl
 ```

 In the example above the `topology.kinds` element has `srl` kind referenced.
 With this, we set some values for the properties of the `srl` kind.
-A configuration like that says that nodes of `srl` kind will also inherit the properties (type, image, license) defined on the _kind level_.
+A configuration like that says that nodes of `srl` kind will also inherit the properties (type, image) defined on the _kind level_.

 Essentially, what `kinds` section allows us to do is to shorten the lab definition in cases when we have a number of nodes of a same kind.
-All the nodes (`srl1`, `srl2`, `srl3`) will have the same values for their `type`, `image` and `license` properties.
+All the nodes (`srl1`, `srl2`, `srl3`) will have the same values for their `type` and `image` properties.

 Consider how the topology would have looked like without setting the `kinds` object: